Updated: Jun 17

 East Asian women were certainly oppressed and unfree, but they had a latent advantage which would prove important under industrialisation a thousand years later.
 Marrying patrilineal relatives was sternly punished under the Song Code.
 Exogamy weakened clans and - in comparison to the Middle East and South Asia - lessened their preference for female seclusion.

-To summarise, in patrilineal civilisations, females were closely policed to improve their marriage prospects and maintain family honour.
+To summarise, females were closely policed to improve their marriage prospects in societies that prioritised lineage purity and honour.
 Although families might be tempted to supplement their meagre earnings by putting their daughter to work, this incentive had to be weighed against the potential loss of honour and the severity of social sanctions.
 Since no family wanted to deviate from this norm unilaterally, all were trapped in a negative feedback loop in which women stayed close to the home.
 Women competed over grooms with guarantees of paternal certainty: foot-binding, female seclusion, nuptial virginity tests, and infibulation.

-Anthropological archeology of Andean ayllu communities suggests ideologies of gender complementarity.
+Andean societies upheld gender complementarity.
 Husbands and wives were portrayed as providing commensurate labour for household survival: women’s work as weavers and cultivators was valued.
 Descent was traced down both the male and female line.
 The Moon was the supreme goddess of the Incas, worshipped as the creator of women, in a cult led by women.
 They also permitted pre-marital sexuality.
-Ayllu communities were also relatively egalitarian, relying on reciprocal labour.

-The matrilineal Bemba in Southern Africa practised slash and burn agriculture.
-There was no property to inherit, families just needed labour.
-To demonstrate his readiness for marriage, a young man provided several years of labour service for his in-laws.
+Sub-Saharan Africa meanwhile was mostly matrilineal, at least until 3000 years ago.
+This usually means greater freedom of mobility and stronger female networks - as indicated by 1930s’ ethnographies of the Bemba.
+Slash and burn agriculture meant there was no property to inherit, families just needed labour.
+To demonstrate his readiness for marriage, a young man provided his in-laws with several years of labour.
 Should he prove unsatisfactory, she could easily divorce and would be welcomed by kin.
 Women were relatively autonomous, heading their own spheres of knowledge and influence.

-However, even if women’s field labour is needed, they may still lack autonomy.
+Demand for female labour certainly did not entail their autonomy.
 Beautiful virgins (acllas) were seized by the Inca – to become sacrifices, consecrated to the gods, concubines, or the secondary wives of provincial headmen.
-Over in Sub-Saharan Africa, Ashanti, Tiv, Chimbu and Igbo practised FGM, female pawnship, and polygny.
+Commoner women were required to pay tribute in cloth, which was gifted to (male) Inca soldiers.
+Over in Sub-Saharan Africa, the Ashanti, Tiv, Chimbu and Igbo practised female genital cutting, female pawnship, and polygny.

 Medieval Europe was patriarchal but possessed several latent advantages: nuclear families (without cousin marriage), participatory assemblies and state institutions.
 How did these emerge?
 Here are the facts, to the best of my understanding.